 There’s a very fast metro line connecting the terminals with the city in just a few minutes and a dedicated airport express bus that runs around the clock.
 Taxis are plentiful but have earned a poor reputation for overcharging new arrivals.
 Shuttle transfer services are available and can be pre-booked along with private transfers before travelling.

-A popular way of getting from Madrid airport to your city centre hotel is by arranging a transfer before travelling to Madrid.
+Private Transfers: A popular way of getting from Madrid airport to your city centre hotel is by pre-booking a private transfer from Madrid Airport.
 When booking you are given clear instructions as to where you must go to meet your vehicle and driver.
-Shuttledirect have a good reputation for providing good quality vehicles and very good rates.
-As well as booking transfers to Madrid city centre you can also arrange to have a private excursion from your hotel to any of the attractions surrounding Madrid such as Toledo, Segovia or El Escorial.
+Transfers are available to all city centre hotels as well as to popular tourist destinations near the capital such as Toledo, Segovia or El Escorial.

 Once in the city the extensive metro network can be safely used for travel beyond the central area.
 To get the right direction look for the name of the last stop on the line you are using, eg. to go north on line 10 look for dark blue signs for Fuencarral.
 To go south on line 10 look for dark blue signs for Aluche.
 The 10 journey ticket is good value and is also valid on all city bus routes.